artilleryio/kubectl-artillery/README.md

 # -rw-r--r--   1 xxx  xxx   305B  4 Apr 13:20 test-script_nginx-probes-mapped.yaml
 ````

 You can edit the files as you please.
-Then use it to generate a load test.
+Then use it to generate a test.

 ### generate